 Parks and green spaces

 Whilst we recognise that getting outside is vitally important at the present time, in the light of government guidance, we would ask that you follow the current advice around social distancing.
 See the Government's advice on accessing green spaces.

-The public toilets in King George Recreation Ground in Bushey and Oakmere Park in Potters Bar are now closed.
+One public toilet in King George Recreation Ground in Bushey is open.
+The other toilets and those at Oakmere Park in Potters Bar remain closed as they are awaiting repairs.

 Allum Lane Cemetery